okeefm/s3g/doc/s3g_protocol.markdown

     int32: X coordinate, in steps
     int32: Y coordinate, in steps
     int32: Z coordinate, in steps
     uint32: Feedrate, in microseconds between steps on the max delta.
+(DDA)

 ## 130 - Set position
 Reset the current position of the axes to the given values.